thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/introduction-to-jwt.md

 ### Clear session information when user logout

 If you use JWT token for session tracking, all the session information is in the JWT token.
-When a user logout, your client side application needs to remove this token from its memory, or delete the cookie that stores JWT token.
+When a user logout, your client side application needs to remove this token from its memory.

+If the JWT token is saved in a cookie, the `logout` route handler on the server side needs to delete the cookie that stores JWT token upon user logout.
+That can be done via the [response.clearCookie()](https://expressjs.com/en/api.html#res.clearCookie) provided by Express framework.

 ## Resources